-Dozens killed as deadly storms hit Brazilian cities
+São Paulo: Dozens killed as deadly storms hit Brazilian coast

 - Published

-Authorities in the Brazilian state of Sao Paulo say at least 36 people have been killed in heavy flooding and landslides, forcing some cities to cancel annual Carnival celebrations.
+Authorities in the Brazilian state of São Paulo say at least 36 people have been killed in heavy flooding and landslides, forcing some cities to cancel annual Carnival celebrations.

 Video showed neighbourhoods under water, flooded motorways and debris left after houses were swept away.